B.A. / B.S Williams College '05

 RYT 200 Adult Yoga Vinyasa Teacher Certification - Pure Yoga

 KAY yoga teacher certifications for children, children with special needs, and mommy/me, infants, and toddlers, Little Flower Mindfulness Trauma-Informed Yoga Certified

-Since moving up to Williamstown nearly 3 years ago, I have continued to pursue this interest and passion through many different avenues and currently while working as the North Adams Program Coordinator for the Center for Learning in Action at Williams (along with many other responsibilities), teaching a Winter Study on Exploring Mindfulness Within Ourselves and Local Communities, and teaching an independent study on Wellbeing Practices in Schools.
+Since moving up to Williamstown 6 years ago, I have continued to pursue this interest and passion through many different avenues and currently while working as the North Adams Program Coordinator for the Center for Learning in Action at Williams (along with many other responsibilities), teaching a Winter Study on Exploring Mindfulness Within Ourselves and Local Communities, and teaching an independent study on Wellbeing Practices in Schools.
 I've been helping students of all ages learn and appreciate the practice of yoga and mindfulness and teaching them how to incorporate these tools into their lives from a young age.
 As a competitive athlete and varsity tennis player at Williams, I found yoga to be incredibly grounding and helpful as an athlete as well as a student.
 I have been practicing yoga since I was ten and through the natural ebbs and flows of life, my practice has remained constant.
 The asanas (postures) and pranyama (breathing) I have been able to practice has definitely changed during times, but the wholeness and calmness I feel when I practice yoga and mindfulness does not change.
-I have taught over the past year at preschools, elementary schools, and many classes featuring children's yoga and adult's yoga at my studio, Smalltown Yoga (I founded and owned 2018-2019 - I currently do not have a yoga studio, but I continue to update and offer free YouTube classes on my Smalltown Yoga website).
+I have taught over the years at preschools, elementary schools, and many classes featuring children's yoga and adult's yoga at my studio, Smalltown Yoga (I founded and owned 2018-2019 - I currently do not have a yoga studio, but I continue to update and offer free YouTube classes on my Smalltown Yoga website).
 Whenever I practice yoga, I feel an instant energy and empowerment that I want to share with fellow yogis.
 When I end my practice I feel a wholeness and calmness that enables me to be more capable and focused in the real world.
 The benefits of yoga with children and adults are tremendous, but starting at a young age enables children during their pivotal years of development to acquire a sense of self-empowerment and confidence in addition to concentration, focus, and general kindness, that will help them to grow into empathic, strong, caring adults.

 My classes build on the community that we create beginning day one.
-We do partner poses and work together to help, not compete.
+Before the pandemic, we did many partner poses and worked together to help, not compete.
 Now, classes include many group exercises that allow students to be mindful of others while maintaining safe social distancing.
 It is important that students still have a connection to one another during the pandemic.
 Yoga is a life long tool, which brings me to my dedication to teaching yoga to adults.
 As an adult I was faced with many physical obstacles that left me in four years of physical therapy.
 I struggled.
 Once an avid athlete and in prime shape, pregnancies, bedrest, and surgeries had left me with an unrecognizable body and being the perfectionist that I was (and still am at times) I was highly self-judgmental.
-Yoga helped me build up my confidence.
+Mindfulness-based movement helped me build up my confidence.
 Yoga initially was a form of yoga (physical) therapy for me and given my background as a licensed physician I was able to comprehend the different muscles that were weak and needed strengthening.
 Yet at the end of every session, the meditation and mindfulness enabled me to be in the present, the here and now; this is what I am, this is what I did, and I’m proud of where I am now and what my body is capable of in the moment.

 I want to bring yoga to children and adults and have them experience what it has done for me.
 How it can be a crutch in grief and loss, injuries, and struggles.
 Get on your mat and put on your yogi glasses to separate from the world.
 Every child or adult deserves a time to dedicate to their body and yoga (meaning union) helps us all to unite our mind and body into one, to think and flow as one and to relax as one.
 My mission through my research and work with mindfulness techniques is to introduce to adults and children a new kind of "time out."